 The iPhone 7 and iPhone 7 Plus are here, they’re bigger and better than ever and there's a gorgeous new special-edition red version which has just been released.
 So, what’s similar and what’s different about the hottest phones in town?
 And, even more crucially, which one is going to fit into that new micro-bag you just splurged on?

-We don’t care what rock you’ve been living under, Apple’s latest additions to the iPhone family (um, the iPhone 7 and iPhone 7 Plus, please guys, don’t make us state the obvious) are still the talking point of the tech industry.
+We don’t care what rock you’ve been living under, from the iPhone 7 all the way through to the iPhone XS and not to mention this year’s iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max, Apple’s additions to the iPhone family are still the talking point of the tech industry.

 Is bigger always better?
 We’re not ones to judge, but if you like your phones phablet-sized, you’ll love that 158.2 x 77.9mm finger-stretching grip of the 7 Plus.
 The iPhone 7 measures the same as the iPhone 6s (which we praised profusely) so, as you’d expect, it’s the lighter and smaller of the two.
 The 7 will totally fit in the back pocket of your painted-on skinny jeans without adding inches to your bum’s side profile.
 The 7 Plus may peek out the top a wee bit, but we think that’ll look like purposeful showing-off smugness, rather than poor sartorial storage options.